Nintendo Switch 2 UK pre-orders are selling out fast – here’s where to buy a console

 In our hands-on preview, The Independent’s Steve Hogarty called Mario Kart World “the most exciting” of the new titles.
 “It’s absolutely massive,” he wrote, praising the expanded roster, new vehicle types and the game’s ability to let players drift across water, not just under it as in Mario Kart 8 Deluxe.
 He also said Mario Kart “looks spectacular on the big screen,” especially when docked and running in 4K at 120Hz.

-Right now, the official Mario Kart World bundle is in stock and available to pre-order at Very, the EE Store, ShopTo, the My Nintendo Store with an active Switch Online membership (was £6.99, now £5.99, Cdkeys.com), and it’s coming in and out of stock at Amazon using a workaround link.
+Right now, the official Mario Kart World bundle is in stock and available to pre-order at Very, ShopTo and the My Nintendo Store with an active Switch Online membership (was £6.99, now £5.99, Cdkeys.com).

 Best Nintendo Switch 2 bundles